BKWLD/tram/README.md

 ## About

 The idea behind Tram is to take all the nice things about CSS transitions, but define them using JavaScript instead of CSS.
-This gives us more control, reliable timer events, and fallback support for older browsers.
+This gives us more control, reliable timers, and fallback support for older browsers.

-*Welcome to Tram.
-Please keep your arms and legs inside at all times.*
+Tram currently depends on jQuery, for two reasons: (1) Per-element data API, and (2) cross-browser css getters / setters.
+If you know of another library that offers these two things, then porting Tram would be trivial.

+Size report:
 * dev ~`40 kb`
 * min ~`15 kb`
 * gzip ~`3 kb`

+*Please keep your arms and legs inside the tram at all times.*

-### How it works
+## How it works

 TODO explain features inline with examples

-### jQuery dependency

-TODO describe jquery dependency... data API, cross-browser fixes, style getters + setters

 ## Methods